elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/finishing_touches.md

 from the database.

 We'll be moving quickly through some of the content in this chapter since we've seen many of these concepts before.
-Be sure to refer back to the **Elm API Data** chapter for a refresher on the `Http` module and JSON decoding.
+Be sure to refer to the **Elm API Data** chapter for a refresher on the `Http` module and JSON decoding.

 ## Fetching Gameplays